itmo-infocom/UNIX-Linux-online-course/texts/week09/041_calculator_fix.md

+# Calculator's fix

 Let's move on to the next tag:
 ```
 $ git checkout Example_3
 HEAD is now at d7f58c6...
 Shell spec. symbols escaping and input formatting for 'expr'.